Dynamic Credit Investment in Partially Observed Markets: Introduction

 {The rest of the paper is organized as follows.
 Section \ref{sec:model} defines the market model.
 Section \ref{sec:utilmax} sets up the utility maximization problem.
 Section \ref{sec:HJB} derives the HJB equations corresponding to the risk sensitive control problem.
-Section \ref{sec:ver} analyzes the solutions of the HJB-PDE equations. {Section \ref{sec:conclusions} summarizes our main conclusions.
+Section \ref{sec:ver} analyzes the solutions of the HJB-PDE equations.
+Section \ref{sec:numanalysis} develops a numerical analysis. {Section \ref{sec:conclusions} summarizes our main conclusions.
 Finally, two appendices present the main proofs of the paper.}}